 After reviewing and comparing the most popular Best Leashes For Big Pulling Dogs options, we identified the products that offer the best balance of quality, performance, and value.

-- Double-sided reflective stitching: Increases visibility for safer night walks
+- Double-sided reflective stitching: Improves visibility during night outings

-Compared to basic single-handle leashes, this model prioritizes control and safety for unpredictable situations.
-The tradeoff is a slightly bulkier feel due to the extra handle and reinforced construction.
+Compared to single-handle leashes, this model prioritizes control and safety in unpredictable situations.
+It is thicker and heavier, which may not suit those seeking a lightweight option.

 - Comfortable padded grips